 “It’s really important that we don’t do the public open houses,” Lafayette added, “but do continue the practice of real estate.”

 Technology is key, said Kristin Krupp, associate broker with Shaheen, Ruth, Martin & Fonville.

 “It’s a new world of real estate, and technology is going to help us bridge the gap,” she said — not that those technological tools are new to real estate professionals.

-Virtual tours — where agents walk the homes or properties and take videos and stream them live to clients or put them online — have been part of the industry for upward of 20 decades.
+Virtual tours — where agents walk the homes or properties and take videos and stream them live to clients or put them online — have been part of the industry for upward of 20 years.
 But such tools are vitally important now in light of COVID-19 concerns, Krupp said.

 As the public practices social distancing, more people want virtual appointments and digital processes instead of face-to-face meetings.

 “Housing is still a very basic need,” Krupp said, and people are still buying homes, in part, because of historically low interest rates.
 But both buyers and sellers have to feel comfortable going through the process, so “technology is leading us through this.”

 Lafayette echoed those sentiments, saying today’s buyers and sellers are already using technology to do their own extensive online research.
 Public open houses, while not recommended, still happen, she said, but technology is helping potential buyers narrow their scope.